IvnaFeitosa/Site-Motiva/README.md

 ### This is a personal project with a purpose to practice.
-Motiva is a fictitious company whose aim is to target sturtups through a course access platform.
+Motiva is a fictitious company whose aim is to target startups through a course access platform.

 ## 🤖 Technologies